theADAMJR/acrd.app/src/assets/docs/setup.md

 # Setup
-- this guide will show you how to setup 2PG and the dashboard to customize 2PG, using your own bot
+This guide will show you how to setup 2PG and the dashboard to customize 2PG, using your own bot.

 **Requirements**:
 - NodeJS (bot + webapp)